arrayio/array-io-keychain/README.md

 After installation, connect to the demo-page: `http://localhost:16384/` to test the KeyChain commands.

-You can find comprehensive [installation guides](https://github.com/arrayio/array-io-keychain/wiki/Installation-guides) in our wiki.
+You can find comprehensive installation guides for [macOS](https://github.com/arrayio/array-io-keychain/wiki/Installation-guide-for-macOS), [Windows](https://github.com/arrayio/array-io-keychain/wiki/Installation-guide-for-Windows), and [Linux](https://github.com/arrayio/array-io-keychain/wiki/Installation-guide-for-Linux) in our wiki.

 ## Getting started